 - Indicative assessments in this unit are as follows: (1) ongoing assessments; (2) oral assessment; and (3) written examination.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the oral assessment component.

-A supplementary assessment may be offered if a student achieves a final mark of 45 - 49% in PHCY5612 or PHCY5630 but not both.
+A supplementary assessment for the oral assessment may be offered if a student achieves a final mark less than 50% for the oral assessment component AND/OR a supplementary assessment may be offered if a student achieves a final unit mark of 45 - 49% in PHCY5612 or PHCY5630, but not in both units.

 - Unit Coordinator(s)